frederickaplan/fdh/files/PART2/fdh-2-1.md

 5) As digitisation unlocks ivory towers, it faces many resistances

 #### Contents
+> 1. The Story of Google Books
+>> 1.1.
+Figures // 1.2.
+Chronology //
+> 2. Concepts
+>> 2.1.
+From documents to digitised images // 2.2.
+The problem of dimensional conversion // 2.3.
+Digitisation as a logistics problem // 2.4.
+Optimisation prospects //
+> 3. Conclusion
+>> 3.1.
+Summary // 3.2.
+In the next Chapter //
 ---

 _We'll start with a story, one to be known, a story of challenges, resistence, but ultimately success: the story of Google Books._